wpzoom/Social-Icons-Widget-by-WPZOOM/readme.txt

 On our [website](http://www.wpzoom.com/plugins/social-widget/).

-= Can I insert the Widget as a Shortcode in a Page? =
+= How can I add Social Icons to a Page? =

-Yes, using the [Widget Shortcode](https://wordpress.org/plugins/widget-shortcode/) plugin you can generate a shortcode for each Social Icons widget and insert the shortcode in posts or pages where you need it.
-You can also create a hidden widget area using a plugin like Custom Sidebars if you don’t want to add the widget in a sidebar to be visible.
+Add the Social Icons Block to the editor and customize the icons as you want.

 == Screenshots ==